 In the end, these are the few things that can help in managing multiple Jade plants in the same pot.

 You can also use these suggestions for the arrangement of any other varieties of plants.

-As for taking care of the plants, there isn't much difference to the whole process.
+As for taking care of the plants, there isn’t much difference in the whole process.

-The only concerning factor is humidity, which can increase the plant's probability of catching fungus and bugs issues.
+The only concerning factor is humidity, which can increase the plant’s probability of catching fungus and bug issues.

 But these things can be managed through regular inspection and general gardening practices.

 Now, let’s check out the FAQs related to this topic.

 First thing, you will have to consider the type of pot you want to use for this type of arrangement.

 If you want to keep it small, make sure you choose the plants appropriately.

 As for the number of plants, you shouldn’t have more than 2-3 plants in the same pot.